S-Warmenhoven/amazing_amazon_react_api/README.md

 Where created a scope, similar to arrow functions in node which searches a word in title, example in rails console:

 Product.search('apple')

+#CRUD: New and Create

+$>rails g controller Products new create

+Here g is the sugar syntax of generate.
+Note: Contoller should be always in plural form like: Products